 Submission, performance and limitations

 For usability and performance, there is a maximum upper bound file size of 20 gigabytes for the archived compressed files.
 This translates to approximately 100 gigabytes uncompressed FASTQ reads.
 We encourage researchers with larger files to contact us directly for offline execution.
 Local installation of Vipie is possible as source code is available on SourceForge (https://sourceforge.net/projects/vipie/).
 The architecture diagram from figure 1 lists language and component dependencies.
 From our testing, large archives can encounter fatal network timeouts, which is completely dependent on network provider.
-VIPIE is programmed with multi processing where each sample is processed independently; meaning the submission is not completed until every sample is processed.
+Vipie is programmed with multi processing where each sample is processed independently; meaning the submission is not completed until every sample is processed.
 Please note that web file uploads have considerable dependence on network speed.
 It is recommended to use the application only with high-speed networks.
 Currently, there is a maximum of 10 active jobs per user and this limit might be adjusted dependent on traffic and resource availability.

 Blacklisted accessions